Weekly Meal Planning Ideas For

 4. Delegate to family members.

-Spend time with family members AND get help by giving them small jobs to do in the kitchen.
 For example, if you have young kids, let them do little tasks like mixing or whisking.
 If you have older kids, assign them one night a week to cook the whole meal.
 This is great because you are not only teaching them how to cook (so they'll know what to do when they go off to college), but you are also giving yourself a break.

 5. Take advantage of cooking resources.

 You're not in this alone!
 There are so many helpful resources out there - classes, cook books, online recipe sites - so take advantage of them.
 For example, websites like The Six O'Clock Scramble and $5 Meal Plan cover all the bases in regards to meal planning ideas.
-Check it out!
+Check them out!

 You might also like these...